Juanca17/ligamx-forecaster/README.md

     - Last games streak.

 ### Sport Experts Tweets
+To mine the data on Twitter, I used the Python library [Tweepy](http://www.tweepy.org/) which allows you to pull up to 200 tweets per user.
+The information extracted was:
+- The tweet id
+- The creation date
+- Username
+- The full tweet text

+As each tweet was pulled before it gets a JSON format, the full_text attribute is cleaned, by removing unnecessary jump spaces and by replacing `" "` with `''` to avoid some format conflicts.

 ## Tangible Data
+The combination of two types of data sources makes inference and prediction more robust.
+Our tangible data are nothing more than variables that serve to measure the success or failure of the football teams to examine.

 ### Validity
+This data does belong to the same scheme of the search, since it is information that directly affects the objects that we examine.

 ### Accuracy
+One of the main data that the betting houses use to calculate the probability of victory or defeat of a sporting event are the historical statistics of the teams involved.
+This method is used in the algorithm of this program, with the singularity that the opinions of expert analysts are also taken into account.

 ### Completeness
+The necessary data will never be sufficient since there are other factors that, as small as they may be, can completely alter the outcome of a football match.
+However, the approach that is being given to the information used is, to some extent, good in order to achieve a justified inference.

 ### Consistency
+matches other data
 ### Uniformity
+same units

+## Database Used
+MongoDB

 ## Data Visualization